 Five crews are in this tank.
-Three of the gun operation, a driver and a radio man.
+Three of the gun operation, a driver and a radioman.
 There are three folding chairs in the gun turret inside.
 It seems to be considerably smaller if three crews are in the turret.

 A clear part of the light didn’t attach in this kit, I used Tamiya clear epoxy resin.
 Since this clear is surprisingly clear, This time, the back of the lens is rough finish up, it looks bad.
-Therefore, I let a lot of mold lines and showed it like a headlight lens.
-I did washing of the silver thinly and it didn’t stand out a roughness of the inside.
+Therefore, I let a lot of mold lines and showed it as a headlight lens.
+I did the washing of the silver and it didn’t stand out a roughness of the inside.
 This Tamiya item is going to be a powerful effect if working properly.

 When I wind up a caterpillar and building the interior inside the tank, I wonder it is completed.
 I like it very much after completing.
 Courage would be necessary for having rallied in a thin armored tank with the powerful enemy Germany forces.
 Regarding the Free French Army, markings are characteristic and are interesting.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.